ispras/cotea/docs/cotea_docs.md

 ### controlling interfaces

 **has_next_play(): bool**

 Checks if there is unexecuted *plays* in current Ansible execution.
 Returns *true* if there is.

 **has_next_task(): bool**
 Checks if there is unexecuted *tasks* in currently executing *play*.
 Returns *true* if there is.

 **run_next_task(): []TaskResult**
-Runs the next task and returns its results (a list of TaskResult (see below) class objects) on every host in current group.
+Runs the next task and returns its results (a list of [TaskResult](https://github.com/ispras/cotea/blob/main/docs/cotea_docs.md#taskresult) class objects) on every host in current group.

 **finish_ansible()**
 Starts a bunch of actions that are needed to finish the current Ansible execution.